Heritage Walk Parley Common - Barrows - Dudsbury Camp - Church Lane (approx 5 miles)

-This building was built in C17 and has been an inn since that time.
+This building was built in the 17th century and has been an inn since that time.
 Inns were often just rooms in private houses with beer brewed locally.
 Being on the main road between Wimborne and Christchurch it was well used by travellers and it is easy to visualise this location at the top of the hill being a welcome stopping point.

 9. Dudsbury Barrow -

-There was a large barrow over the road on the corner of Linden Road and Christchurch Road.
+There was a large barrow over the road on the corner of Linden Road and Christchurch Road where there are now 2 bungalows.
 It was excavated in 1935 and was found to be in 2 phases.
 The initial mound, about 35ft in diameter was composed mostly of turves that covered an oval grave of sand which once held a crouched inhumation.
 The mound was later enlarged and a substantial ditch was cut around it and a secondary cremation under an inverted collared or ridged food - vessel urn was placed in it.
 After excavation the barrow was removed.